'Grinder' has Hawkeyes set for Big Ten tourney

 “There are going to be more games like this and we need to be ready for them.
 Games like this help you,’’ Langenberg said.

-Iowa will face first-round opponent Penn State – one of two Big Ten tourney qualifiers the Hawkeyes did not play this season – after receiving two of the Big Ten’s top individual honors Tuesday.
+Iowa will face Penn State – one of two Big Ten tourney qualifiers the Hawkeyes did not play this season – after receiving two of the Big Ten’s top individual honors Tuesday.

 Redshirt sophomore Adam Mazur became the second straight Hawkeye to earn Big Ten pitcher of the year honors, following the selection of Assumption graduate Trenton Wallace a year ago.